spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-element-call.md

 ## Usage

-Once installed, Element Call integrates seamlessly with Matrix clients like Element Web.
+Once installed, Element Call integrates seamlessly with Matrix clients like [Element Web](configuring-playbook-client-element-web.md).
 When the Element Call service is installed, the `/.well-known/matrix/client` file is also updated.
-A new `org.matrix.msc4143.rtc_foci` section is added to point to your JWT service URL (e.g., `https://sfu-jwt.example.com`).
+A new `org.matrix.msc4143.rtc_foci` section is added to point to your LiveKit JWT service URL (e.g., `https://matrix.example.com/lk-jwt-service`).

 Additionally, the `/.well-known/element/element.json` file is created to help Element clients discover the Element Call URL (e.g., `https://call.example.com`).